-- Closing the work site until completion of cleaning and disinfecting all surfaces within the renovation/construction spaces that may have been touched by the individual, including break areas, elevators, stairwells, and restrooms.
-The Contractor/Vendor is responsible for cleaning and disinfection or may hire a third party for cleaning and disinfection.
+- Clean and disinfect high touch surfaces within the renovation/construction spaces including break areas, elevators, stairwells, and restrooms.
+The Contractor/Vendor is responsible for cleaning and disinfection or may hire a third party.
 The Contractor/Vendor must follow CDC guidance for cleaning and disinfection and use products that are effective against the virus that causes COVID-19.

 - Vendor/Contractor employees, workers, visitors, and other parties for whom the Vendor/Contractor is responsible must be provided with a means to review these requirements.
 The attached fact sheet has been developed to assist Vendors and Contractors with communication of these requirements to limit transmission of COVID-19 when working on University Property.

 New Jersey Department of Health: https://www.nj.gov/health/ (link is external)